T

 Insider tips

-• Book popular restaurants and tours well in advance, as Charleston is a highly sought-after destination.
+• Book popular restaurant reservations and tours well in advance, especially for weekend trips.

-• Consider purchasing a Charleston Heritage Passport if you plan to visit multiple historic house museums to save money.
+• Consider purchasing a Charleston Heritage Passport for discounted entry to multiple historic homes and museums.

 Packing highlights